abatten/admire/README.rst

 ADMIRE
 ======

-<A word> Dispersion Measure Into REdshift
+<A word> Dispersion Measure Into Redshift Estimates